-The new St Albans Community Centre will be built on a site between Colombo Street and Caledonian Road.
+The new St Albans Community Centre is being built on a site between Colombo Street and Caledonian Road.

 Construction has started and the project is expected to be completed at the end of 2020.